Home > Knowledge

 What Is a Free Flow Plate Heat Exchanger?

-A Free Flow Plate Heat Exchanger is a gasketed or semi-welded plate heat exchanger using a special plate pattern that:
+A Free Flow Plate Heat Exchanger is typically a gasketed plate heat exchanger or a semi-welded plate heat exchanger using a special plate geometry that:

 • Minimizes contact points